 Winner of 2016's Love Island Cara also encouraged everyone to apply: “Don’t be put off by how you perceive yourself.
 Love Island can only put in people who apply, so if you’re a beautiful plus-size girl – or a guy with not many abs – remember, me and Nathan won.

 “Nathan wasn’t 6ft 5in with loads of abs.
 I’m not blonde with big boobs – I’m brunette, with mixed origins and little boobies.”

-Applications for Series 6 of Love Island in 2020 are open at ITV.com/LoveIsland
+Applications for the next series of Love Island in 2022 are open at ITV.com/LoveIsland